stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 This document extends the use of DNS NOTIFY beyond conventional zone transfer hints, bringing the benefits of ad-hoc notifications to DNS delegation maintenance in general.
+Use cases include DNSSEC key rollovers hints via NOTIFY(CDS) and NOTIFY(DNSKEY) messages, and quicker changes to a delegation's NS record set via NOTIFY(CSYNC) messages.

-Use cases include DNSSEC key rollovers hints via NOTIFY(CDS) and NOTIFY(DNSKEY), and quicker changes to a delegation's NS record set via NOTIFY(CSYNC).
+Furthermore, this document proposes a new DNS record type, tentatively referred to as "NOTIFY record", which is used to publish details about where generalized notifications should be sent.

 TO BE REMOVED: This document is being collaborated on in Github at:
 [https://github.com/peterthomassen/draft-thomassen-dnsop-generalized-dns-notify](https://github.com/peterthomassen/draft-thomassen-dnsop-generalized-dns-notify).